-An interest in the work the firm does.

 A methodical and efficient approach to the work and excellent organisational skills, including the ability to manage time and competing demands efficiently and to work under pressure to meet strict deadlines.

 An interest in the work the firm does.

-An interest in the work Deighton Pierce Glynn undertakes.

 Desirable: